Prinsphield/GeneGAN/README.md

 #### 3. Matrix Interpolation in Attribute Subspace

 We can do something cooler.
-We have four images with Bangs attributes at hand, running the following code
+Given four images with Bangs attributes at hand, we can observe the gradual change process of our input images with a mixing of difference bangs style.

     python test.py -m matrix -i datasets/celebA/align_5p/182929.jpg -targets datasets/celebA/align_5p/035460.jpg datasets/celebA/align_5p/035451.jpg datasets/celebA/align_5p/035463.jpg datasets/celebA/align_5p/035474.jpg -s 5 5